fREEZING multiple nERVE TUMORS

 That kinda didn’t happen.

 Wednesday, the day after my procedure, wasn’t all that bad.
-Some moderate nerve pain, nothing too crazy – manageable.
+Some moderate nerve pain, nothing too crazy.
+It was manageable.
 I thought for sure, knowing I still had Thursday to rest and finish recovering, I expected I’d be good to go.

 Then, Thursday afternoon rolled around.
 It.
 Was.
 Relentless.
 It absolutely didn’t stop.
 All night Thursday I screamed, and I cried.
 I couldn’t sit down, or lay down.
 I paced around the house, and I just took it.
 I leaned against walls, and door frames.
 I slouched over the bathroom counter with my head in my hands.
 I wasn’t allowed to soak in a tub, but I was able to shower.
 So, I stood in the shower, wearily leaning against the shower wall.
 Totally worn out and unable to move to a different position, I wept.
 The silent crippled tears rolled down my cheek, while absolutely blasting the areas of nerve pain with piping hot water.
 The Gabapentin was maxed out, the Advil wasn’t cutting it.
 Dell never left my side the whole time.
 We didn’t know what to do other than to repeat the shower thing several times.
 Finally, Friday morning, around 4:00, I passed out from exhaustion and pain.